 Restricted - Represents amounts that are restricted to specific purposes by constraints imposed by creditors, grantors, contributors, or laws or regulations of other governments, or constraints imposed by law through constitutional provisions or enabling legislation.
-This fund balance classification includes various special revenue funds, the income portion of permanent trust funds, and capital projects funded by bond issuances.
+This fund balance classification includes various special revenue funds, including the Town's water fund, the income portion of permanent trust funds, and capital projects funded by bond issuances.